Head: Mr. Owoeye Polysius Olaniran

 Mandate

-Internal Audit is a managerial control function.
-Its core mandate is to measure and evaluate the effectiveness of Internal Control System in the Ministry.
-To this end, the Internal Audit Unit is directly responsible to the Accounting Officer for a detailed audit of the accounts and records and for the examination of the systems and procedures in force.
+Internal audit is a managerial control function.
+Its core mandate is to measure and evaluate the effectiveness of internal control system in the ministry.
+To this end, the internal audit is directly responsible to the Accounting officer for a detailed audit of the accounts and records and for the examination of the systems and procedures in force.
 As a prelude to carrying out the above mandate, a detailed programme of audit is usually drafted and submitted to the accounting officer for approval at the beginning of every financial year.

 Duties of the Unit